Aladin147/BLKWDS_Manager/beta_readiness_summary.md

 ## Beta Readiness Assessment

-The application is approximately **99% ready for beta release**.
+The application is approximately **99.5% ready for beta release**.
 The remaining tasks are minor and non-blocking:

-1. Some placeholder icons may need to be replaced with proper images or standardized icons
+1. Create user documentation for internal testers
-2. Some accessibility improvements may be needed
+2. Audit and update documentation for consistency

 These issues are minor and can be addressed in post-beta updates without affecting core functionality.

 ## Next Steps

-1. Replace placeholder icons with proper images or standardized icons
+1. Create user documentation for internal testers
-2. Improve accessibility with larger icon sizes and better text readability
+2. Audit and update documentation for consistency
 3. Conduct final testing and verification
 4. Tag codebase as v1.0.0 for beta release